tylanderson/tylanderson.github.io/content/home/experience.md

   date_end = "2018-05-20"
   description = """
   **Responsibilities:**

   * Free, one-on-one tutoring and guidance to students for GIS
   * Point of contact for GIS troubleshooting for students in GIS classes
-  * Provided guidence and support on GIS concepts and issues with software
+  * Provided guidance and support on GIS concepts and issues with software
   """

 [[experience]]